cgwire/kitsu/docs/getting-started-production/README.md

 Nb: Episodes are only mandatory for **TV Show** Production.

+You can also create tasks for episode and shot.
+See the ADVANCE section

 You need to go to the **Shots** page: you can use the drop-down menu and click on the **SHOTS**.